 Los Angeles City Councilmember, Tenth District

-Mark Ridley-Thomas was first elected to public office in 1991 and previously served on the Los Angeles City Council for nearly a dozen years representing the Eighth District, departing as Council President pro Tempore.
-He later served two terms in the California State Assembly, where he chaired the Jobs, Economic Development, and Economy Committee and Chaired the Assembly Democratic Caucus.
+After serving for 10 years as Executive Director of the Southern Christian Leadership Conference of Greater Los Angeles, Ridley-Thomas was elected to public office in 1991.
+He served on the Los Angeles City Council for nearly a dozen years representing the Eighth District, departing as Council President pro Tempore.
+He then was elected and served two terms in the California State Assembly, where he chaired the Jobs, Economic Development, and Economy Committee and the Assembly Democratic Caucus.

-He went on to represent the 26th District in the California State Senate, where he chaired the Senate’s Committee on Business, Professions and Economic Development.
-While in the Senate, he served as Chair of the California Legislative Black Caucus in 2008 and led the Caucus in unprecedented levels of cooperation and collaboration with counterparts in the Latino and AsianPacific Islander Legislative Caucuses.
+Ridley-Thomas went on to represent the 26th District in the California State Senate, where he chaired the Senate’s Committee on Business, Professions and Economic Development.
+While in the Senate, he served as the chair of the California Legislative Black Caucus in 2008 and led the Caucus in unprecedented levels of cooperation and collaboration with counterparts in the Latino and Asian-Pacific Islander Legislative Caucuses.

-He is widely regarded as the foremost advocate of neighborhood participation in government decision-making by virtue of his founding of the Empowerment Congress, a 29-year initiative to foster neighborhood-based civic engagement.
-His political career was preceded by a decade of service as the Executive Director of the Southern Christian Leadership Conference of Greater Los Angeles (1981-1991).
+He is widely regarded as one of the foremost advocates of neighborhood participation in government decision-making by virtue of his founding of the Empowerment Congress, a 30-year initiative to foster neighborhood-based civic engagement.

 The Councilmember graduated from Manual Arts High School (Class of 1972) and then earned bachelor’s and master’s degrees, along with secondary and adult education credentials, from Immaculate Heart College.
 He went on to receive his Ph.D. in Social Ethics from the University of Southern California focusing on social criticism and social change.

-Mark Ridley-Thomas is married to Avis Ridley-Thomas, a professional mediator, Co-Founder and Director of the Institute for Non-Violence in Los Angeles.
-They are the proud parents of adult twin sons, Sebastian and Sinclair, and their daughter-in-law Shaunicie, plus two wonderful grandchildren, Duke Flynn (4) and Maya Yvette (1).
+Mark Ridley-Thomas is married to Avis Ridley-Thomas, a professional mediator, and the Co-Founder and Director of the Institute for Non-Violence in Los Angeles.
+They are the proud parents of adult twin sons, Sebastian and Sinclair, who is married to their daughter-in-law Shaunicie, and elated to be grandparents to two wonderful grandchildren, Duke Flynn (4) and Maya Yvette (1)